orriduck/inflight-tracker/README.md

    pnpm dev
    ```

+## Features

+### Data Persistence
+The application now stores flight data in localStorage, allowing you to:
+- Resume tracking after refreshing the page
+- Keep historical flight data between sessions
+- Data is stored per flight number to prevent mixing different flights

+### Dark Mode
+- Automatically detects and applies your system's theme preference
+- Seamlessly switches between light and dark modes
+- Optimized UI elements for both themes

 ## Todo
-- Kept storing and resume the data when refreshing
+- ✅ Kept storing and resume the data when refreshing
 - Wrap up in docker or something to run
 - Detect Inflight WIFI before running